 During the year, the following compensation amounts were included in personnel expense in the consolidated statement of income and comprehensive income for directors and management personnel of the Credit Union who have the authority and responsibility for planning, directing and controlling the activities of the Credit Union, directly or indirectly.
-These key management personnel are comprised of the Chief Executive Officer, Chief Financial Officer, Chief Operating Officer, Chief Information Officer, Chief Risk Officer, Chief People and Corporate Services Officer and Chief Brand & Corporate Social Responsibility Officer.
+These key management personnel are comprised of the Chief Executive Officer, Chief Financial Officer, Chief Operating Officer, Chief Information Officer, Chief Risk Officer (retired in December 2013), Chief Credit Officer, Chief People and Corporate Services Officer and Chief Brand & Corporate Social Responsibility Officer (returned in September 2014).

-For the year ended October 31, 2013 (Canadian \$ thousands, except per share amounts)
+For the year ended October 31, 2014 (Canadian \$ thousands, except per share amounts)

-33. RELATED PARTY DISCLOSURES (CONTINUED)
+32. RELATED PARTY DISCLOSURES (CONTINUED)